GoogleChrome/web.dev/content/accessible/headings-and-landmarks/index.md

 The section heading, "IN THE NEWS", could be an `h2`, and the supporting headlines could both be `h3`s.

-Because the `font-size` for "IN THE NEWS" is _smaller_ than the headline, It may be tempting to make the headline for the first story into an `h2` and "IN THE NEWS" into an `h3`.
+Because the `font-size` for "IN THE NEWS" is _smaller_ than the headline, it may be tempting to make the headline for the first story an `h2` and to make "IN THE NEWS" an `h3`.
 While that may match the browser's default styling, it would break the outline conveyed to a screen reader user!

 <div class="aside note">
 Though it may seem counterintuitive, it does not matter if <em>visually</em>
 <code>h3</code>s and <code>h4</code>s are larger than their <code>h2</code> or
 <code>h1</code> counterparts.
 What matters is the outline conveyed by the elements
-and how they are ordered.
+and elements' ordering.
 </div>

 You can use Lighthouse to check if your page skips any heading levels.
 Run the